Optima Speech Therapy

 1.5 Financial records

 A financial record pertains to all financial information concerning the practice, e.g. invoices, receipts, information for Revenue.
 We may hold data in relation to: on-line purchasing history, card payments, bank details, receipts and invoices.
 Information will include name of bill payer, customer name, address and record of invoices and payments made.

-Personal data will be provided by the customer, carer, family or in the case of a child (under 16 years), their parent(s)/guardian(s).
-This information will be collected as part of a referral form completed on the Website prior to, or on the date of first contact.
-Information may also be provided directly from relevant third parties such as schools, medical professionals and allied health professionals, with prior consent from the customer, parent(s)/guardian(s).
+2.1 Personal data will be provided by the customer, carer, family or in the case of a child (under 16 years), their parent(s)/guardian(s).
+This information will be collected as part of a referral form completed via the Website using Pabau Clinical Management System prior to, or on the date of first contact.
+Information may also be provided directly from relevant third parties such as schools, medical professionals, and allied health professionals, with prior consent from the customer, parent(s)/guardian(s).

 The retention periods are the suggested time periods for which the records should be held based on the organisation’s needs, legal and/or fiscal precedence or historical purposes.
 Following the retention deadline, all data will be destroyed under confidential means.

 3.3 Clinical Records